Jute: Fibers

-Jute was used in traditional textile machinery as fibers having cellulose (vegetable fiber content) and lignin (wood fiber content).
-But, the major breakthrough came when the automobile, pulp and paper, and the furniture and bedding industries started to use jute and its allied fibers with their non-woven and composite technology to manufacture nonwovens, technical textiles, and composites.
-Therefore, jute has changed its textile fiber outlook and steadily heading towards its newer identity, i.e., wood fiber.
-As a textile fiber, jute has reached its peak from where there is no hope of progress, but as a wood fiber jute has many promising features.
+Jute was historically used in traditional textile machinery because jute fibers contain cellulose (vegetable fiber) and lignin (wood fiber).
+Later, several industries, such as the automotive, pulp and paper, furniture, and bedding industries, started to use jute and its allied fibers with their non-woven and composite technology to manufacture nonwoven fabric, technical textiles, and composites.

-Jute is used in the manufacture of a number of fabrics, such as Hessian cloth, sacking, scrim, carpet backing cloth (CBC), and canvas.
-Hessian, lighter than sacking, is used for bags, wrappers, wall-coverings, upholstery, and home furnishings.
-Sacking, a fabric made of heavy jute fibers, has its use in the name.
-CBC made of jute comes in two types.
+Jute is used in the manufacture of fabrics, such as Hessian cloth, sacking, scrim, carpet backing cloth (CBC), and canvas.
+Hessian is lighter than sacking, and it is used for bags, wrappers, wall-coverings, upholstery, and home furnishings.
+Sacking, which is a fabric made of heavy jute fibers, has its use in the name.
+CBC made of jute comes in two types: primary and secondary.
 Primary CBC provides a tufting surface, while secondary CBC is bonded onto the primary backing for an overlay.
-Jute packaging is used as an eco-friendly substitute of plastic.
+Jute packaging is sometimes used as an environmentally friendly substitute for plastic.

-Diversified jute products are becoming more and more valuable to the consumer today.
-Among these are espadrilles, soft sweaters and cardigans, floor coverings, home textiles, high performance technical textiles, geotextiles, composites, and more.

-Jute has many advantages as a home textile, either replacing cotton or blending with it.
-It is a strong, durable, color and light-fast fiber.
-Its UV protection, sound and heat insulation, low thermal conduction and anti-static properties make it a wise choice in home décor.
-Also, fabrics made of jute fibers are carbon-dioxide neutral and naturally decomposable.
-These properties are also why jute can be used in high performance technical textiles.
+Other jute consumer products include floor coverings, high performance technical textiles, geotextiles, and composites.
+Jute has been used as a home textile due to its anti-static and color- and light-fast properties, as well as its strength, durability, Ultraviolet protection, sound and heat insulation, and low thermal conductivity.